teslamotors/informed/stories/Validation/SimpleValidation/README.md

 What just happened?
 When you clicked on the submit button all of the validation functions were triggered for each field.
 Because every validation failed, the form never actually called onSubmit.
-In other words, informed will prevent only submit a valid form.
+In other words, informed will only submit a valid form.

 **Get rid of the errors by typing more than 5 characters in each field and